caseyriley/Skywalker/README.md

 ### Page Navigation
 <br />
 <br />
-Use the navigation menu in the bottom right to select from 5 different pages.
+Use the navigation menu in the bottom right to select from five different pages.
 <br />
 <br />
 <img src="https://i.gyazo.com/16247bca2b6cd47ca42f76f249613a9d.gif" alt="Image from Gyazo" width="866"/>